Tommy Thompson: American Legislative Exchange Council

 As a state legislator, Thompson was involved in the early years of the American Legislative Exchange Council (ALEC), a conservative legislative organization.
 Speaking at a 2002 ALEC meeting, Thompson stated: "I always loved going to [ALEC] meetings because I always found new ideas.
 Then I'd take them back to Wisconsin, disguise them a little bit, and declare, 'That's mine.'"
 ALEC awarded Thompson its "Thomas Jefferson Award" in 1991.

-1979 congressional election
+1979 congressional campaign

 While Thompson was Assistant Minority Leader in the Assembly, incumbent Republican U.S. Congressman William Steiger of Wisconsin's 6th congressional district died at the age of 40 from a heart attack.
 Thompson was one of seven Republican candidates who ran to replace Steiger in the special election in 1979.
-Tom Petri won the primary and general elections and represented the 6th district until his retirement in January 2015.
+State Senator Tom Petri won the primary and general elections and represented the 6th district until his retirement in January 2015.